computefoundation/gnu-linux-shell-scripting/aliases/README.md

 * Aliases do not support file names with spaces.
 * Some aliases use environment variables (e.g. ${EDITOR}) which must be defined if not already or replaced if possible.
-* Some aliases require a common dependency (e.g. gcc).
+* Some aliases require a common dependency (e.g. gcc) which will be specified in the description.